One of the most common questions we get asked is: do I need a personal and a business Twitter account? Or should I only use one?

 And that’s you!
 Go ahead and start following people and tweeting!

 My personal feeling is that it’s important to have both a personal and a business Twitter account.
-Use your personal account for your day to day interactions with people and use your business account to share news about your company, helpful tips, your content, and just general updates showing an insight to the business.
+Use your personal account for your day-to-day interactions with people and use your business account to share news about your company, helpful tips, your content, and just general updates showing an insight into the business.

 Thanks for taking the time to read this article.
-If you’d like to learn more about social media and how to make it work for you and your business, sign up to our free social media course by entering your email below!
+If you’d like to learn more about social media and how to make it work for you and your business, take a look at our other blogs.

 Gavin